Wisdom teeth have great potential to cause a variety of problems.

 How Much Does Wisdom Teeth Removal Cost?
 How Much Does Insurance Pay?

-The issue of wisdom tooth removal usually comes down to money, insurance and financing.
+The price of wisdom tooth removal usually comes down to money, insurance and financing.

-A simple wisdom tooth extraction using local anesthetic costs $75 to $200, or $300 to $800 for removal of all four wisdom teeth.
-In comparison, removal of an impacted tooth, a more complex procedure, can cost between $225 to $600 a tooth.
-Patients who opt for general anesthesia should expect another $250 to $800 added to the total price tag for the procedure.
+A simple wisdom tooth extraction using a local anesthetic costs $75 to $200.
+The cost is usually between $300 to $800 for removal of all four wisdom teeth using a local anesthetic.
+In comparison, removal of an impacted tooth can cost between $225 to $600 a tooth.
+The higher price is due to the complexity of the procedure.
+Patients who opt for general anesthesia should expect to add another $250 to $800 to the total price tag for the procedure.

 Dental insurance may cover up to half of a wisdom tooth removal when the removal is considered medically necessary.
 Some dental plans cap what they’ll pay annually for all dental care at $1,000 to $1,500.
 The best way to know is by checking with your insurer to better understand what coverage they will provide.

 If I’m having 1 wisdom tooth pulled, should they pull all of them?

 Ultimately that is your decision.